 You also have to eat to keep yourself healthy, and even your mental health deteriorates if you don't find out ways to pep yourself up.

 There are some nice visual effects in Don’t Starve, but as a predominantly 2D near-top-down game, it's happy to work with all but the lowest powered laptops.

 - RAM: 2GB

 - GPU: Intel HD 1000

-If you don't mind a real risk of addiction in your laptop gaming, Hearthstone is a title not to miss.
-It is a little like nerd classic card battler game (and also video game) Magic: The Gathering, but much better-suited to quick, casual play.
+If you don't mind tempting addiction in your laptop gaming, Hearthstone is a title not to miss.
+It is a little like nerd classic card battle game (and also video game) Magic: The Gathering, but much better-suited to quick, casual play.

-Like so many modern casual games, though, you'll probably end up playing it for a lot longer than five minutes.
-And it feels even more "right" on a laptop than a hulking desktop.
+Like many other modern casual games, however, you'll likely end up playing for a lot longer than five minutes.
+And it feels even more "right" on a laptop than a bulky desktop.